-Whenever I tell anyone that I homeschool, the most common reaction to that (which I am convinced is just a cover-up for the discomfort & shock they are feeling which is understandable) is simply this “Wow really, I don’t have enough patience to do that”.
+Whenever I tell anyone that I homeschool, the most common reaction to that is simply this “Wow really, I don’t have enough patience to do that”.

 I Don’t Have the Patience to Homeschool

-We were all created to teach our children, whether it be full time or part time, if you are a mom you are a homeschool mom.
-After all was it not you who taught them to walk, talk, eat, etc. Oh, and what about the 1-3 hours of homework you work on with your kids every night?
-Did you have enough patience to get through that?
+Oh, and what about the 1-3 hours of homework you work on with your kids every night?
+Do you have enough patience to get through that?
 My guess would be not always.
 That is why I am so thankful for Grace.